I recently acquired a classic Quad 405-2 power amplifier. Come along as I take on a classic Quad 405-2 restoration.

 The driver and output transistors are thermally coupled to a block of aluminium.
 They are board-mounted, eliminating wiring.
 Add a sprinkling of passive components of very high quality and you have the elegant simplicity that is the Quad 405 amplifier module.

-OK, so what did I do to mine?
-I tend to utilise a similar, less-is-more approach to my work, not senselessly changing parts that are perfectly good.
-To that end, transistors, resistors and most other parts remain factory.
-Quad used excellent quality parts in most places and most are perfect, so why change them?
+Let’s get going with this Quad 405-2 restoration.
+I tend to utilise a less-is-more approach to my work, not senselessly changing parts that are perfectly good.
+To that end, transistors, resistors and most other parts remain stock.
+Quad used excellent parts in most places and most are perfect, so why change them?

-My 405 needed of some TLC though.
-The seller told me it was ‘restored’ so I was keen to see what that actually meant.
-Restored means something very different to me obviously, I guess this is why I have so many customers, but in this context, it’s annoying.
+My 405 needed some TLC.
+The seller told me it was ‘restored’.
+I was keen to see what that actually meant, but it turns out it means something very different to me and this can be annoying.
 The amp was also damaged during shipping.
-I claimed for this through eBay and was refunded the full purchase price.
+I claimed for this through eBay and was refunded the purchase price.

 Apart from that, mine has two different amp modules, one version apart.
 Quad made something like 10 revisions of the 405/405-2, improving them as they went.
 This is of no real consequence in a dual mono amp like this, and I’ve since acquired a matching module, but an original must have blown up at some point.
 Quad had a simple repair policy – order a new module and screw it in place, job done.